The involvement of certain devices, drugs, or surgical procedures in males and females to prevent conception is known as Birth Control.

-Hormonal IUD– Progestin is released into the body which prevents the formulation of egg.
+Hormonal IUD– Progestin is released into the body which prevents the formulation of the egg.

 In tube ligation, A fallopian tube is cut or sealed to prevent the eggs from reaching the uterus.
 In Vasectomy, cutting and sealing of vas deferens is performed to prevent sperms from entering the ejaculation stream.

 Male Condom: Condom is made of Polyurethane or Latex.
 This creates a barrier for the sperm and avoids it entering into the ovary.
 This is placed over the penis before sexual intercourse.
 This should be mainly used to avoid any Sexually Transmitted Infections (STIs).